 Below are key points that hopefully help with your preparations.

 If you’re traveling from a visa-free country, you now have to apply for a K-ETA.
 Everything is online, so very convenient.
 Just be sure to apply a month or so before departure.
 If you follow the link, you’ll see that the approval process takes 24-72 hours.
 I had a different experience.
 Mine took 2 weeks and I was thankful I did everything so far in advance.
-Since the country re-opened not long ago, there is an influx of visitors and the system can easily get backed up.

 If you’re not sure whether or not you need a visa for South Korea, check HERE.
 All the information you’ll need to apply for a Korean visa is on that page as well.